stefan-hoeck/idris2-elab-util/README.md

-Some constructs like case expressions take a list of clauses, declarations or constructors as an arguments.
-These lists are typically indented and one element per line.
+Some constructs like case expressions take a list of clauses, declarations or constructors as an argument.
+These lists are typically indented and displayed one element per line.

 ```